-Adult Sunday School with Pastor Beth meets Sundays at 9:45 AM in the Wesley Room, located on the 1st floor of the Church Education Building.
+Adult Sunday School meets Sundays at 9:45 AM in the Wesley Room, located on the 1st floor of the Church Education Building.

-Bible Study with Pastor Linda meets Wednesday at 10:00 AM on the fifth floor lounge of Channing House.
+Wednesday Bible Study meets at 10:00 AM on the fifth floor lounge of Channing House.
 Channing House is located at 850 Webster St. in Palo Alto.
 You do not have to be a resident of Channing House to attend.
 Wait for the front desk attendant to buzz you in and ask for the Bible Study class.

 How do I become a member?

 We welcome interest in membership at First Palo Alto.
 Members are received in three ways: